ZakariaAourir/canal-plus/README.md

 Down bellow, are the steps to install the project localy.
 This project doesn't rely on any external services.

+0. Make sure to install dependecies needed to run Angular application : Angular CLI, Node and Typescript
 1. Clone the repo
     ```sh
     git clone https://github.com/ZakariaAourir/canal-plus.git